fcosueza/tic-tac-toe/README.md

 # TODO

-Features to be added for completing the tutorial:
+Features to be added for completing the tutorial and some other extras added by me:

 1. ~~Display de location of each move in the format (col, row) in the move history list.~~
 2. ~~Bold the curent selected item in the move list.~~